Mystery in History - Focus and Resources

 The book is unquestionably the primary source for researching magic history in Australia.
 While it is Melbourne-centric, contains numerous errors of fact, and starts in 1854 with the Fakir of Ava, “Magical Nights” is the starting point from which all further research extends; it has the added bonus of being a personal reminiscence from 1895 onwards.

 ”A comprehensive history of one of the most popular theatrical entertainments of nineteenth-century New Zealanders”.
 This new work in the field of magic history in the Southern Hemisphere is exactly what its subtitle says – a comprehensive history.
 In almost 550 pages a massive number of magicians, performing in New Zealand, are documented from 1855 to 1899 with news reports, images, and commentary on the state of NZ theatre at the time.
 As a companion to research into Australian magic history, an invaluable book, since many performers crossed between the two countries (although it is surprising just how many did not, considering the relative closeness of the geography).
-A further volume of post-1899 performers is in preparation.
+A further volume of post-1899 performers has been released in 2017, (‘Magicians in the Golden Age of New Zealand Vaudeville), covering the post-1900 era.

 Will Alma (1904-1993) was a performer, prop maker, mechanic to many illusionists, historian and researcher from Victoria, Australia.
 His large collection of photographs, research files, books, posters and other memorabilia now resides at the State Library of Victoria, which curates and promotes the collection so that it does not disappear.